ghyoun/potato_films/README.md

 * Limit number of returned records
 * Filter by genre

-Ordered by relevance, the recommended films returned should include films with the same:
+The recommended films returned should include films with the same genre, director, *or* cast member as the parent film.

-1. genre
-2. director
-3. cast members

 ###### List Recommendations